-Will My Shares be Voted if I Do Not Vote?
+Will My Shares Be Voted if I Do Not Vote?

 If your shares are registered in your name or if you have stock certificates, they will not be counted if you do not vote as described above under "How Do I Vote?"
-If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee that holds your shares as described above, the bank, broker or other nominee that holds your shares has the authority to vote your unvoted shares only on the ratification of the appointment of our independent registered public accounting firm (Proposal 3 of this proxy statement) without receiving instructions from you.
+If your shares are held in street name and you do not provide voting instructions to the bank, broker or other nominee that holds your shares as described above, the bank, broker or other nominee that holds your shares has the authority to vote your unvoted shares only on the ratification of the appointment of our independent registered public accounting firm (Proposal 3) without receiving instructions from you.
 Therefore, we encourage you to provide voting instructions to your bank, broker or other nominee.
 This ensures your shares will be voted at the annual meeting and in the manner you desire.
 A "broker non-vote" will occur if your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker chooses not to vote on a matter for which it does have discretionary voting authority.

 Your bank, broker or other nominee does not have the ability to vote your uninstructed shares in the election of directors.
-Therefore, if you hold your shares in street name, it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal 1 of this proxy statement).
-In addition, your bank, broker or other nominee is prohibited from voting your uninstructed shares on any matters related to our equity compensation plan or executive compensation (Proposals 2 and 4 of this proxy statement, respectively).
-Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors or on matters related to our equity compensation plan or executive compensation, no votes will be cast on these proposals on your behalf.
+Therefore, if you hold your shares in street name, it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal 1).
+In addition, your bank, broker or other nominee is prohibited from voting your uninstructed shares on any matters related to our equity incentive plan (Proposal 2) or executive compensation (Proposal 4).
+Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors or on matters related to our equity incentive plan or executive compensation, no votes will be cast on these proposals on your behalf.